squareops/terraform-azurerm-aks-addons/README.md

 To report an issue with a project:

-  1. Check the repository's [issue tracker](https://github.com/sq-ia/terraform-aws-eks-bootstrap/issues) on GitHub
-  2. Search to see if the issue has already been reported
+  1. Search to see if the issue has already been reported
-  3. If you can't find an answer to your question in the documentation or issue tracker, you can ask a question by creating a new issue.
+  2. If you can't find an answer to your question in the documentation or issue tracker, you can ask a question by creating a new issue.
 Be sure to provide enough context and details so others can understand your problem.
-  4. Contributing to the project can be a great way to get involved and get help.
+  3. Contributing to the project can be a great way to get involved and get help.
 The maintainers and other contributors may be more likely to help you if you're already making contributions to the project.

 ## License